hedjour/med_to_csv/docs/config_file.rst

 Config file yaml
 =================

-Setting up
+Set up
 ---------------

-The config file is a necessary file that gives the setup of your data to the software.
+The config file is a necessary file that gives the setup of your data for the software.
 You can find an example in the config.yml file which contains all possibilities of setup.
+Med-PC can create different types of files:

+#.
+One-column file, where the data is represented in only one column, and
+#.
+Annotated file, where the data is labelled by the letters from the Med-Associate script

-You can mix one-column files directories and labelled files directories in one experiment folder.
+.. note:: You can mix directories of one-column files and directories of annotated files in one folder.

 #.
 There are three types of parameters: